canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   # This also hides resource and attachments, they are automated as well!
   output = hide-automated

-We can also obtain the opposite result, sometimes we may want to have more informations about a Checkbox execution, for example, we may want to read when a job is started.
+We can also obtain the opposite result, sometimes we may want to have as much information possible about a Checkbox execution, for example, we may want to read when a job is started.
 Check out the following launcher to get that.

 .. code:: none